-The concepts for long term management are based on the containment and isolation of the waste, whether it is in a storage facility or a disposal facility.
-Containment can be achieved through a robust design based on multiple barriers providing defence-in-depth.
+The concepts for long-term management are based on the containment and isolation of the waste, whether it is in a storage facility or a disposal facility.
+Containment can be achieved through a robust design based on multiple barriers providing defence in depth.
 Isolation is achieved through proper site selection and, when necessary, institutional controls to limit access and land use.

-It is assumed that long term storage facilities for radioactive waste will continue to be under licensed control until the waste is removed and the facility is decommissioned, or a decision is made to abandon the waste and the facility as in situ disposal.
-In either case, at that time a long term assessment of the impact of the waste remaining at the site will be needed to support an application for a licence to abandon.
+It is assumed that long-term storage facilities for radioactive waste will continue to be under licensed control until the waste is removed and the facility is decommissioned, or a decision is made to abandon the waste and the facility as in situ disposal.
+In either case, at that time a long-term assessment of the impact of the waste remaining at the site will be needed to support an application for a licence to abandon or an exemption by the Commission.
+The Commission may grant an exemption if doing so will not pose an unreasonable risk to the environment or the health and safety of persons; pose an unreasonable risk to national security; or result in a failure to achieve conformity with measures of control and international obligations to which Canada has agreed.
+A licence is no longer required if the activity or the activity concentration of the substance does not exceed its exemption quantity, its conditional clearance level, or its unconditional clearance level, as stipulated in the Nuclear Substances and Radiation Devices Regulations.

-Long term assessments of safety in support of decommissioning plans and activities must address not only the facilities to be used for long term management of the waste, but also the residual contamination that will be left by decommissioning activities.
-Similarly, long term assessments of safety are needed to support licence applications for lands that have been contaminated by legacy and historic waste from the early days of the nuclear industry.
+Long-term assessments of safety in support of decommissioning plans and activities must address not only the facilities to be used for long-term management of the waste, but also the residual contamination that will be left by decommissioning activities.
+Similarly, long-term assessments of safety are needed to support licence applications for lands that have been contaminated by legacy and historic waste from the early days of the nuclear industry.

-4.3 Licensing Considerations for Long Term Management
+4.3 Licensing considerations for long-term management

-4.3.1 Determining Methodology
+4.3.1 Determining methodology

-An applicant for a CNSC licence should provide reasonable assurance that the proposed plans for the long term management of radioactive waste that will arise from the licensed activities are consistent with all applicable requirements.
-It is up to the applicant to determine an appropriate methodology for achieving the long term safety of radioactive waste based on their specific circumstances; however, applicants are encouraged to consult with CNSC staff throughout the pre-licensing period on the acceptability of their chosen methodology.
+An applicant for a CNSC licence should provide reasonable assurance that the proposed plans for the long-term management of radioactive waste that will arise from the licensed activities are consistent with all applicable requirements.
+It is up to the applicant to determine an appropriate methodology for achieving the long-term safety of radioactive waste based on their specific circumstances; however, applicants are encouraged to consult with CNSC staff throughout the pre-licensing period on the acceptability of their chosen methodology.